 Bhutan - The Land of Happiness

 The unique developmental philosophy of Gross National Happiness, a gift from the throne was to strive for wholesome development by putting people at the center without compromising basic human values in such a way that natural balance is respected.
 Sustainable socio-economic development, preservation and promotion of cultural, conservation and protection of natural environment are at the forefront of government policy.
-Every decision is carefully weighed for the benefit of its people.

 The government’s ‘high value-low volume’ tourism policy is a good example of its efforts to keep foreign influences at bay while nurturing Bhutanese values at home.
 This gives Bhutan a different look and feel altogether, a visual and spiritual feast for all visitors.
+The kingdom of Happiness is now every traveler’s dream destination.
+Thus, the carefully controlled tourism policy of the Bhutanese government says "take nothing but pictures, leave nothing but footsteps".